fusionfabric/open-api-standard/Fields_and_Parameters.md

 | PPM-003 | **MUST** not define nested fields for parameter schemas - use a reference field with `$ref` to define the nested fields  |
 | DEF-020 | **MUST** use a reference field, `$ref`, with allOf anyOf or oneOf  |

-## Finastra Field and Parameter Standards
+## Field and Parameter Standards

-The following lists the Finastra standards for field and parameter names:
+The following lists the standards for field and parameter names:

 | Rule Identifier  | Description  |
 |:-------:|:------------ |